Ganesh-73005/fedex/README.md

 CollectHub is an enterprise-grade, responsive UI prototype that centralizes case allocation, tracks SOP-driven workflows & SLAs, improves recovery accountability, provides real-time dashboards, and enables structured collaboration with external Debt Collection Agencies (DCAs).

 > **Note:** This is a **UI prototype** with mock data.
-No backend integration is included - all data is generated client-side for demonstration purposes.
+No backend integration is included - all data is generated client-side for demonstration purposes, live demo link : https://agent-69623928f1a870cef06b6f89--collection-hu.netlify.app/ .

 ---